-Premiered on 29th of May 2018, CHOREOGRAPHIC FANTASY No. 3 is the latest work in the series of the award-winning works (Croatian Theatre Award for the outstanding choreographic achievement and Annual Award of the Croatian Dance Artists Association as the best choreography of the year) that are considering the choreographic as an intuitive and a structural practice; evoking a trust in the very essence of the dance medium, exposing its fragility and enhancing its core.
-Dance as an affirmative production of memory is enabling understanding of the form as an articulation of aesthetic ideas and their attainments, their transformations and recontextualizations.
+Premiered on May 29, 2018, CHOREOGRAPHIC FANTASY No. 3 is the third work in the award-winning series (Croatian Theatre Award for the outstanding choreographic achievement and Annual Award of the Croatian Dance Artists Association for the choreographic achievement of the year) that considers choreography as an intuitive and structural practice.
+While the dance exposes its fragility and its core, a sense of fluid memory is being created, that understands the form as articulation of aesthetic ideas and their historic attainments, but also their transformations and recontextualizations.

-This new work performed by five dancers: Filipa Bavčević, Marin Lemić, Silvia Marchig, Sara Piljek, Nastasja Štefanić and created under the working title Open Processes, considers dance performance in a wider artistic perspective.
-It subscribes itself to dance as a process, re-establishing the tenets of historical modernism as the very aim of the dance work.
-By thorough research of individual layers of the emerging dance, CHOREOGRAPHIC FANTASY No. 3 thinks about the dance in its depths, offering new approaches to this continuous research of the choreographic phenomenon.
+Performed by five dancers: Filipa Bavčević, Marin Lemić, Silvia Marchig, Sara Piljek, Nastasja Štefanić, and created under the working title Open Processes, this piece considers dance performance in a wider artistic perspective.
+It subscribes itself to dance as a process, re-establishing the tenets of the historic modernism.
+CHOREOGRAPHIC FANTASY No. 3 thinks about dance in its depths, its inner understandings and inner layers, as the research of the choreographic phenomenon continues.

-Performed in a dance studio set up, choreography is meeting Sonatas and Interludes for Prepared Piano by John Cage, confronting diverse elements of inner and outer architecture.
+Performed in a dance studio set-up, choreography meets Sonatas and Interludes for Prepared Piano by John Cage, as it confronts diverse elements of movement’s inner and outer architecture.
 Cage started working on the cycle in February 1946.
 The idea of a collection of short pieces was apparently prompted by the poet Edwin Denby, who had remarked that short pieces “can have in them just as much as long pieces can”.
-The choice of materials and the technique of piano preparation in Sonatas and Interludes were largely dependent on improvisation: Cage later wrote that the cycle was composed “by playing the piano, listening to differences [and] making a choice”.
+The choice of materials and the technique of piano preparation in Sonatas and Interludes was largely dependent on improvisation: Cage later wrote that the cycle was composed “by playing the piano, listening to differences [and] making a choice”.
 On several accounts he offered a poetic metaphor for this process, comparing it with collecting shells while walking along a beach.

-Choreographic grid operates with the whole cycle, converting several sonatas to the meta-silence and retaining its original duration.
-In that sense, silent pieces are hearable as introverted, leaving the possibility and opening the space for those ones who will then come next in full sound.
-Also processual along the main idea of the work, music joins choreography as an autonomous parameter, materializing its symptoms on the same level as the architecture of space and the architecture of movement.
-Meeting of choreography with Sonata and interludes could be understood then as a meeting in the third space, an event of an exchange, a structural sentience, a walk on the edge.
+Choreography works with the composition as a whole, converting several sonatas to meta-silence, while retaining the original duration.
+In that sense, silent pieces are hearable as introverted, opening a possibility for those ones that will then come next in full sound.
+Along the main idea of the work as a process, music joins choreography as an autonomous parameter, on the same level as the architecture of the space and the architecture of the movement.
+Choreography therefore, meets Sonatas and interludes in the third space, as structural sentience, or a walk on the edge.